marcrdavis/ArduinoTITO-PlayerTracking/README.md

   Remote Control, Monitoring and Player Tracking (Display/Keypad/Reader) to their SAS-Compatible games using an Arduino Mega 2560 and reusing existing player tracking hardware

+  NOTE: As of Build 20210314 there are now two versions of the sketch file in the package; one for RFID and one for magnetic stripe readers.
+Determine which you want to use and modify the file as needed for your display and keypad options.

    Build 20210314 Updates

   - Adds support for Magnetic Card Readers with a modified version of the MagStripe library to support insert-type readers